CaptainSly/Paper/CONTRIBUTING.md

 * **Include screenshots and animated GIFs.** which can help demonstrate the point of the feature.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **Explain why this feature would be useful** to most users and isn't something that can or should be implemented as a main part of the engine.
 * **List some other engines/editors where this feature exists**
-* **Specify which version of The Engine/Editor you are using**.
-You can find that in the Editor's about section under file
 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution